padak/magnetic/docs/work_plan.md

 - Base agent system with orchestrator
 - WebSurfer agent with web scraping and API integrations
 - Trip planning algorithms with itinerary generation and budget management
+- REST API endpoints for trip management

 ## Next Steps
-1. Implement the REST API endpoints:
-   - Trip creation and management
-   - Itinerary planning
-   - Budget calculation
-   - Document generation

-2. Create the frontend interface:
+1. Create the frontend interface:
    - Design and implement the user interface
    - Integrate with backend APIs
    - Ensure responsive design

-3. Set up file storage system:
+2. Set up file storage system:
    - Configure S3-compatible storage
    - Implement file upload/download
    - Add document templates
    - Create PDF generation service

-Would you like to proceed with implementing the REST API endpoints?
+Would you like to proceed with implementing the frontend interface?